 The Tower District began to develop in the early part of the 20th century as one of Fresno's first suburbs.
 George and Rosanna Wilson purchased 400 acres of vineyards in what would become the center of the Tower District around 1890.
 They established their home there (at the eventual location of the Chicken Pie Shop) and began making plans to build housing to accommodate Fresno's booming population growth.
 While they initially struggled to attract development to their estate, this dream became possible when the first streetcar line reached the area via Forthcamp Avenue (later renamed Fulton Street) in 1909.
-The Wilsons named the main north-south road through the burgeoning neighborhood Wishon, in an effort to entice local business magnate A.G.
-Wishon to build his home on Block 5 of their new subdivision, which is now the site of the Tower Theater.
+The Wilsons named the main north-south road through the burgeoning neighborhood Wishon, to entice local business magnate A.G.
+Wishon to build his home on Block 5 of their new subdivision - now the site of the Tower Theater.
 This was intended to give prestige to the area.
 Wishon initially agreed to do so but eventually built his home on Huntington Boulevard instead.
 George was successful, however, in convincing him to extend his streetcar lines further into their land holdings, which would end up being far more valuable to the area's development.

-In 1915 George Wilson died and Rosanna, who actually owned the land and who had beenwas the driving force behind the development of the neighborhood, took full control of the project.
+In 1915 George Wilson died and Rosanna, who actually owned the land and was the driving force behind the development of the neighborhood, took full control of the project.
 Development activity accelerated rapidly, and other developers began to develop their land in the area as well.
 While the initial construction projects were single-family homes, by the 1920s, apartment houses began appearing, and commercial clusters developed in several areas, such as Weldon and Echo Avenues near Fresno High School, Van Ness Village at Van Ness and Floradora Avenues, Fulton Street south of Olive Avenue, and most significantly, along Olive Avenue.
-In 1939 the Tower Theater opened; it was the first theater outside of Downtown and it
+In 1939 the Tower Theater opened; it was the first theater outside of Downtown and it generated much excitement.
+By the early 1940s, home listings in the area began boasting of their location in the Tower Theater